Downtown Des Moines: Parks and recreation space

 Des Moines has a wide area of green space available to its downtown residents and visitors.
 The John and Mary Pappajohn Sculpture park is one example of an expensive green space available for public use.
 Additionally, the green areas surrounding the Des Moines Central Library and the Temple for Performing Arts are also intended for public use.

 Downtown is connected to the Iowa network of trails via several trails, including the Meredith Trail.
 The Meredith Trail connects downtown to the adjacent Gray's Lake Park, and expansive park featuring a large lake and several walking paths and trails.

 Cowles Commons is a recently completed public gathering space featuring a large sculpture and water features among trees and foliage.
 Cowles Commons will serve as an oasis and event space among the skyscrapers of downtown.

+Opened on May 7, 2021, the 88,000 square feet Lauridsen Skatepark is currently (as of July 2021) the largest public skatepark in the United States.

 The Principal Riverwalk

 Running throughout downtown Des Moines is the Principal Riverwalk.
 The Principal Riverwalk is the result of a unique public-private partnership between the Principal Financial Group and the City of Des Moines.
 The Riverwalk is 1.2 miles long and includes connections across the river via the Iowa Women of Achievement Bridge and a converted train trestle bridge.
 The areas surrounding the river include landscaped promenades and large sculptures.
 It also includes a unique triangular building housing a bathroom and snack shop known as the Hub Spot.

-Also on the Riverwalk is the Brenton Skating Plaza.
-The skating plaza operates as an ice skating rink throughout the winter.
+Also along the Riverwalk is the Brenton Skating Plaza, the Simon Estes Amphitheater, a dog park and a children's park.
+Located east of the Des Moines River and north of Grand Avenue, the skating plaza operates as an ice skating rink throughout the winter.
 During the summer, the plaza serves as a concert space for many events.
 A large canopy is erected over the plaza during the summer to protect patrons from the sun and the elements.
+Also located east of the Des Moines River between East Grand Avenue and East Locust Street, the Simon Estes Amphitheater hosts numerous outdoor concerts during the summer.
 A fenced in dog park can also be found along the riverwalk, located near the Iowa Women of Achievement Bridge.
 Additionally, a unique children's park is located near the Iowa Women of Achievement Park that was donated to the city by the Rotary Club.
 The park is in the shape of a fishing bobber and includes swings and seating areas for parents.